Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhubs/README.md

 # Azure Event Hubs client library for Python

-Azure Event Hubs is a big data streaming platform and event ingestion service.
-It can receive and process millions of events per second.
+Azure Event Hubs is a highly scalable publish-subscribe service that can ingest millions of events per second and stream them to multiple consumers.
+This lets you process and analyze the massive amounts of data produced by your connected devices and applications.
+Once Event Hubs has collected the data, you can retrieve, transform, and store it by using any real-time analytics provider or with batching/storage adapters.
+If you would like to know more about Azure Event Hubs, you may wish to review: [What is Event Hubs](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-about)?

-Use the Event Hubs client library for Python to:
+The Azure Event Hubs client library allows for publishing and consuming of Azure Event Hubs events and may be used to:

-- Publish events to the Event Hubs service through a producer.
-- Read events from the Event Hubs service through a consumer.

-On Python 3.5.3 and above, it also includes:

-- An async producer and consumer that supports async/await methods.
-- An Event Processor Host module that manages the distribution of partition readers.
+- Emit telemetry about your application for business intelligence and diagnostic purposes.
+- Publish facts about the state of your application which interested parties may observe and use as a trigger for taking action.
+- Observe interesting operations and interactions happening within your business or other ecosystem, allowing loosely coupled systems to interact without the need to bind them together.
+- Receive events from one or more publishers, transform them to better meet the needs of your ecosystem, then publish the transformed events to a new stream for consumers to observe.

 [Source code](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/eventhub/azure-eventhubs) | [Package (PyPi)](https://pypi.org/project/azure-eventhub/) | [API reference documentation](https://docs.microsoft.com/python/api/azure-eventhub) | [Product documentation](https://docs.microsoft.com/en-ca/azure/event-hubs/)